jordanmoon/animals/README.md

 # animals
-Thank you for taking the time to do this excercise.
+Thank you for taking the time to do this exercise.
 Please time yourself answering the five questions below.
-If you enjoy the excercise and can do them in about 30 minutes, we would love to interview you.
+If you enjoy the exercise and can do them in about 30 minutes, we would love to interview you.

 All of the questions below are based on [this dataset of zoo animals](./animals.json).